Bruno Martins Indi: Stoke City

 On 31 August 2016, Martins Indi joined Premier League side Stoke City on loan for the 2016–17 season.
 He made his debut for Stoke on 10 September 2016 against Tottenham Hotspur.
-Martins Indi formed a defensive partnership with Ryan Shawcross which helped Stoke make a recovery from a poor start to the season.
-On 31 December 2016, Martins Indi scored this first goal in English football in a 4–2 defeat away at Chelsea.
+Martins Indi formed a defensive partnership with Ryan Shawcross which helped Stoke recover from a poor start to the season.
+On 31 December 2016, he scored this first goal in English football in a 4–2 defeat away to Chelsea.
 In May 2017 Martins Indi stated that he wants to turn his loan move into a permanent transfer in the summer.
 However Mark Hughes admitted that a deal with Porto for Martins Indi had hit an "impasse" and at the end of the season he returned to Porto.

 After lengthy negotiations between Stoke and Porto, Martins Indi eventually joined Stoke on 11 August 2017, signing a five-year contract for a fee of £7 million.
 Martins Indi struggled with injuries in 2017–18, making 19 appearances as Stoke suffered relegation to the EFL Championship.
 He remained with Stoke in the second tier in 2018–19 playing 41 times as the side finished in 16th position.
 He scored a rare goal in a 2–0 win against Bolton Wanderers on 2 October 2018.
 During the season Martins Indi was played out of position at left back by both Gary Rowett and Nathan Jones.
 Towards the end of the season with Stoke having failed to mount a promotion challenge, Martins Indi admitted that he was contemplating leaving as he looks for a return to the top level.

 Martins Indi was linked with a move away from the club in the summer of 2019, but a transfer failed to happen, and he remained with Stoke.
 Stoke began the season a poor form which saw Jones replaced by Michael O'Neill in November and he moved Martins Indi to left back again.
 He kept his place in the team for the rest of the 2019–20 season, making 35 appearances helping Stoke avoid relegation and finish in 15th position.